rkchung1/nvda-earnings-call-signal-extraction/README.md

 ### Transformers / Deep Learning

 - **Hugging Face Transformers** (`transformers`)
-  - Specifically uses FinBert, a pre-trained NLP model to analyze sentiment of financial text.
+  - Specifically uses FinBERT, a pre-trained NLP model to analyze sentiment of financial text.
 - **PyTorch** (`torch`)

 Used to: